24 Different Types of Snakes in Missouri

 by Ozzy Delaney is licensed under CC BY 2.0

 The Corn snake is a fascinating species found in Missouri.
-These snakes are known for their vibrant colors and distinctive pattern, which resembles the pattern on Indian corn.
+It is known for its vibrant colors and distinctive pattern, which resembles the pattern on Indian corn.

 They can range in color from orange and brown to red and black, with a checkered belly.